digitraceslab/corona_data/README.md

 file.

-Running the `get_data.sh` script will first register any new tokens, delete any new tokens in `delete_tokens`, and finally pull latest data from the API and write it to several csv files, and finally
+Running the `get_data.sh` script will first register any new tokens, delete any new tokens in `delete_tokens`, and finally pull latest data from the API.
+The data is appended to several csv files stored in this directory.